Zimbra-Community/owncloud-zimlet/README.md

 Each user can configure the WebDAV Client for themselves by clicking Preferences in the Zimlet menu.

-Initially the Preferences dialog will be filled with best guess values OR values provided by the administrator in config_template.xml.
+Initially the Preferences dialog will be filled with best guess values and values provided by the administrator in config_template.xml.

-It is recommended that the administrator reviews the config_template.xml WebDAV Client and change it to fit the needs.
+It is recommended that the administrator reviews the config_template.xml and change it to fit the needs.
 Doing this simplifies things for your users.
 You can find the configuration in `/opt/zimbra/zimlets-deployed/_dev/tk_barrydegraaff_owncloud_zimlet/config_template.xml`.

 Please note that a preference set by the user has priority over a preference set in config_template.
 And config_template has priority over best guess preferences.